 Rephonic provides a wide range of podcast stats for The Secret Life of Parkinson's.
 We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
 See how many people listen to The Secret Life of Parkinson's and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic provides a full set of podcast information for three million podcasts, including the number of listeners.
+Rephonic provides a full set of podcast information for four million podcasts, including the number of listeners.
 View further listenership figures for The Secret Life of Parkinson's, including podcast download numbers and subscriber numbers, so you can make better decisions about which podcasts to sponsor or be a guest on.
 You will need to upgrade your account to access this premium data.

 Rephonic provides comprehensive predictive audience data for The Secret Life of Parkinson's, including gender skew, age, country, political leaning, income, professions, education level, and interests.
 You can access these listener demographics by upgrading your account.